xlcteam/xlc-team.info/content/about.md

 Samuel is the man behind the magic of constructing robots.
 When he creates something, it works about 70% of the time, but when it works, it works flawlessly...
-If he is not constructing, he can be seen in the wilderness trying to program something, or drinking Kofola.
+If he is not constructing, he can be seen in the wilderness trying to program something or drinking Kofola.
 When he gets tired of his life, he can be seen tidying up our small lab, because it is almost always messy.
-If, rarely, he is not doing any of the mentioned activities, he is probably playing the ukulele and hurting our ears with the god awful music.
+If (rarely) he is not doing any of the aforementioned activities, he is probably playing the ukulele and hurting our ears with the awful music.

 </div>
 <div class='clear'></div>